a.k.a. Golf Fun USA

 Lagoon’s original miniature golf course, Golf-Fun, was designed by Holmes Cook, a “nationally-recognized designer and consultant for miniature golf courses.”
 Other parks with courses designed by Cook included Palisades Park in New Jersey and Rocky Glen Park in Pennsylvania.
 He also developed golf ball dispensing machines for driving ranges and coin-operated batting cages.

 Beginning in 1965, each hole on the 18-hole course represented a particular area of the United States and the name changed to Golf Fun USA.
-Here’s a list of the features I’ve found so far.
-The first six correspond to the pictures on the right and the last two are easily seen in the picture below.
+Clues about which states were featured can be found in the background of photos.
+In addition to the elements shown below, there are also signs visible in various photos for Rhode Island, Vermont and Louisiana.